tarunsachdeva/blog/_posts/2019-02-14-blockstack.markdown

 Developing dApps requires a significant change in mental models for developers.
 But the core purpose of a development platform is the same - to help developers build, grow and monetize their apps.

 Blockstack takes an interesting approach.
 All DApps are single page apps that interact with the `blockstack.js` library, which provide the core identity and storage services for a DApp.
-All the complexity for a Decentralized app is moved to clients (which have compute power) vs. on the blockchain itself through smart contracts.
+All the complexity for a Blockstack app is [moved to clients](https://en.wikipedia.org/wiki/End-to-end_principle) vs. on the blockchain itself through smart contracts.
+This makes sense since clients have the compute power, and the chain is only used for the core decentralization purposes.

 There are 3 principles that define what type of apps developers can build using Blockstack:
 - Users own their _identity_, and have full control over how that is used.
 Blockstack provides the infrastructure to provide users that control.
 Decentralized identity is a fundamental part of every dApp.